-8.01 TROPHIES & AWARDS

-The Association shall provide such trophies, awards and mementos of recognition as may from time to time be determined by Council.
-The authority for granting such recognition, the terms of reference thereof and provisions for safe custody when appropriate are contained at Annex C, which forms a part of this document.
+8.01 TROPHIES & AWARDS.
+The Association shall provide such trophies, awards, and mementos of recognition as may from time to time be determined by Council.
+The authority for granting such recognition, the terms of reference thereof and provisions for safe custody when appropriate are contained at Annex C to this document.